PRX/prx_auth-rails/README.md

 * `prx_authenticated?`: returns whether or not this request includes a valid PrxAuth token.

+This will let set up the Rails app to be ready for HTTP requests associated with an OpenId access token.

 ### Configuration

 Generally, configuration is not required and the gem aims for great defaults, but you can override some settings if you need to change the default behavior.

+If you're using the Rails server-side session flow, you must supply the client_id via configuration.

 In your rails app, add a file to config/initializers called `prx_auth.rb`: